onedot9191/music/README.md

 # Music Quiz Game

 This project is a simple music-based quiz game for practicing various subjects.
 It runs entirely in the browser.
+All quiz answers are stored in `questions.json` and loaded dynamically.

 ## Linting